OleksiiIvanov1/Operation-Systems-Journal/week3.md

 curl -I http://192.168.56.20

-Metrics collected:
+Metrics:

 Response time

 Active connections

-Request throughput
+Basic request handling performance

 Week 3 Reflection

-This week I selected the applications I will use to generate different workloads and built a clear plan on how to test them.
+This week helped me decide which tools I’ll rely on later for testing the system under different workloads.
+Choosing real Linux testing tools made me understand how performance testing is normally done in server environments.

+I now have a clear plan for:

+What I will test

-I now understand how each tool stresses a different part of the operating system and how I will monitor performance remotely.
+How I will stress each part of the system

-This prepares me for Week 4 (initial configuration + security) and Week 6 (performance testing and charts).
+How I will collect performance data

+Which commands I will use during monitoring

+This sets me up well for Week 4, where I’ll begin locking down the server and applying the first security configurations.

-  Week 3 Checklist
+Week 3 Deliverables Checklist
 Requirement	Status	Evidence
-Application Selection Matrix	✔️	Section 1
-Installation Documentation	✔️	Section 2
+Application Selection Matrix	✔️	Included above Installation Documentation	✔️	Commands listed
-Expected Resource Profiles	✔️	Section 3
+Expected Resource Profiles	✔️	Section above
-Monitoring Strategy	✔️	Section 4
+Monitoring Strategy	✔️	Covered for each tool Reflection	✔️	End of Week 3
-Reflection	✔️	Section 5